 "I'm unconcerned if you spent the day in the studio, Dolores Park or under a windmill in Golden Gate Park with your hands on your hips.
 I’m simply suggesting you’re careful when you’re out and about and among foolish men who could very well be carriers of this mad Red virus.”

 Zeno hated it when he sounded this way.
 So goddamn fatherly, so goddamn right about everything.
 Always blabbing something with his "big know it all mouth".
-He pushed his hands in his pockets and strutted over to the window overlooking houses with their windows lit like candlelight along the hillside and, in the distance, tall skyscrapers bright under the black night like a million stars.
+He pushed his hands in his pockets and strutted over to the window.
+The windows of houses downhill shimmered like candlelight, in the distance, tall skyscrapers in various colors rose into the black night.

 He swung around abruptly glaring at Abel with blazing eyes.
 In three years, he still had his manly good looks, but his brunette hair had turned salt-and-pepper.
 Thinner and thinner atop his pasty weathered head.